CottageLabs/dip-ui/README.md

     dip deposit [--dip=<directory> | --package=<file>] --collection=<collection-uri>

 Returns a token that can be used withj `dip status` (below) to obtain progress information about the deposit.
-The `--collection` option specofies a SWORD collection-URI (corresponding to a Databank silo), which is used as a primary key for accessing other information about the target server.
+The `--collection` option specifies a SWORD collection-URI (corresponding to a Databank silo), which is used as a primary key for accessing other information about the target server.
 Additional information may be preconfigured (cf. `dip config`) or auto-discovered from the server or other catalogue.

 Defaults to current DIP if neither `--dip` or `--package` are specified.